saumya-kushwaha/LiveScoringAPI-SignalR/README.md

     map.UseCors(Cors.Options.AllowAll)

 *Controllers/API/PlayerScoreController.cs* - Endpoint to post scores to.
-Currently there is no authentication.
+Currently, there is no authentication.
 That needs to be added still.
 There are 2 endpoints /GET and /POST
 /GET is a test method to generate random scores in the Player model.
 This can be removed.
 /POST is the main method.
 It is expecting a Player object and instantiates the PlayerScoreTickerHub to "update scores"

 *PlayerScoreTickerHub.cs* - this is the SignalR hub clients will connect to.
 It also has a few exposed methods.
-The main one, for Website client script is GetAllScores.
+The main one, for Website client script, is GetAllScores.
 This happens at init().
 I did not add that to the Mobile demos yet.

 *PlayerScoreTicker.cs* - main file for updating scores.
-Currently the player object is a concurrent dictionary that just keeps getting updated with a score.
+Currently, the player object is a concurrent dictionary that just keeps getting updated with a score.
 This most likely will need to change at some point either time based or upon another call to clear out scores.
-There are also some test methods in there as well. **BroadcastPlayerScores** calls a method for all connected clients.
+There are some test methods in there as well. **BroadcastPlayerScores** calls a method for all connected clients.

 *Models/PlayerScore.cs* - sample player score model